 MCAT 2015 Resources (PDF)

-Please see the PowerPoint presentation released by the AAMC to detail the changes to the MCAT 2015.
+Please see this video that describes the changes to the MCAT 2015.

 Similar to the current MCAT, the revised MCAT will test foundation concepts in biology, general chemistry, organic chemistry, and physics.
 Some of the changes will include expanded content in additional areas such as biochemistry and cellular/molecular biology to reflect recent changes in medical curricula.
 In addition, a new section of the exam, the Psychological, Social and Biological Foundations of Behavior section, will also test concepts from the social and behavioral sciences, reflecting a concern for the socio-cultural and behavioral determinants of health and health outcomes.
 A new Critical Analysis and Reasoning Skills section of the exam will test broad analysis and reasoning skills.
 The revised exam will also place greater emphasis on research methods and statistical reasoning than the current exam.
 The time required for the actual exam will expand to approximately six and a half hours with additional time needed for administrative tasks.
 Current information on the structure and content of the revised exam is available on the MCAT 2015 page.